tap349/tap349.github.io/_posts/2017-09-02-elixir-epmd.md

 that started it automatically is stopped. but for some reason this is the case when application is started via systemd service.

-so it seems safer to make running EPMD independent of running applications - this can be done by creating a dedicated systemd service for EPMD and configuring it as a requirement dependency for all application services:
+so it seems safer to make running epmd independent of running applications - this can be done by creating a dedicated systemd service for epmd and configuring it as a requirement dependency for all application services:

 ```
 Requires=epmd.service
 ```

-quick and dirty fix to register not responding application in EPMD:
+quick and dirty fix to register not responding application in epmd:

-the only way to make EPMD aware of running but not responding application is to restart its service - I guess systemd sends SIGTERM signal to running process when it fails to stop it using `ExecStop=` command. when application is started it will discover already running EPMD instance and register itself as usual.
+the only way to make epmd aware of running but not responding application is to restart its service - I guess systemd sends SIGTERM signal to running process when it fails to stop it using `ExecStop=` command. when application is started it will discover already running epmd instance and register itself as usual.